 Founded in 2015, the American Herald Tribune is an online independent news source.
-According to their about page “AHTribune is dedicated to strengthening and supporting independent journalism, and to improving the public’s access to independent information sources.
-AHTribune aim is to inspire action and advocacy on the human rights, social justice, media, spirituality and religion, contemporary history, youth issues and more.”
+According to their about page, “AHTribune is dedicated to strengthening and supporting independent journalism, and to improving the public’s access to independent information sources.
+AHTribune aims to inspire action and advocacy on the human rights, social justice, media, spirituality and religion, contemporary history, youth issues and more.”
 The editor of the website is Dr. Tony Hall, who has espoused numerous conspiracy theories.
-See analysis below for details.
+See the analysis below for details.

 Funded by / Ownership

-The American Herald Tribune does not disclose ownership, however they do state funding comes from “site advertising, individual donors, and private foundations.”
+The American Herald Tribune does not disclose ownership; however, state funding comes from “site advertising, individual donors, and private foundations.”
 The private foundations are not disclosed.

 Analysis / Bias

 In review, the American Herald Tribune features a wide variety of writers from diverse backgrounds.
-The main theme of the website is human rights.
-Most articles do not utilize loaded language and many are sourced properly.
-Sounds good right?
+The central theme of the website is human rights.
+Most articles do not utilize loaded language, and many are appropriately sourced.
+Sounds good, right?
 That is only part of the story.
-As I mentioned there is a wide variety of writers, some of which are conspiracy theorists.
-For example, the editor, Tony Hall has penned many controversial stories that fall within the conspiracy genre.
+As I mentioned, there is a wide variety of writers, some of which are conspiracy theorists.
+For example, Tony Hall has penned many controversial stories that fall within the conspiracy genre.
 Dr. Hall has promoted the use of false flags as seen here: The Trudeau Government and False Flag Terrorism in Canada and promotion that 9/11 was an inside job.
-In this article written by David Steele there is promotion of the deep state conspiracy as well highly negative speech directed at Israel and Jews.
-This author also has appeared on conspiracy theorist Alex Jones’ Infowars program.
+In this article written by David Steele, there is the promotion of the deep state conspiracy and highly negative speech directed at Israel and Jews.
+This author also has appeared on conspiracy theorist Alex Jones’s Infowars program.

-While many articles on this website are credible there are just as many that are in the tin foil hat realm of conspiracy theories.
+While many articles on this website are credible, there are just as many in the tinfoil hat realm of conspiracy theories.